ituvisionlab/tinypedseg/README.md

 # TinyPedSeg: A Tiny Pedestrian Segmentation Benchmark for Top-Down Drone Images

-You can follow the following link to download the dataset.
+You can download both the train and test files under the dataset folder.

 The codes will be published soon.